 This is the biggy here.
-So more so in Yoga, there is more of a focus on relaxation and breath to allow your body to find the positions.
-In many forms of Yoga these take the shape of static holds and postures, there are other forms that are much more dynamic and have an element of flow to them.
-There is still some grounding to the their origins, on doing certain postures to help heal the body or aid in certain aspects.
+More so in Yoga, there is a focus on relaxation and breath to allow your body to find the positions.
+In many forms of Yoga these take the shape of static holds and postures.
+There are other forms that are much more dynamic and have an element of flow to them.
+There is still some grounding to their origins, on doing certain postures to help heal the body or aid in certain aspects.
 One of biggest benefits is that of flexibility and stretching and this is what Yoga is most known for outside of its mindfulness and relaxation benefits.

-Pilates although will increase your flexibility, is more about working your muscles in a flowed controlled manor.
-Not to say that yoga doesn’t!
-The focus is on the movements, being preformed with precision and control, and from that it will lead to a much better body.
-Its from the control and precision of working the ‘core’ muscles in Pilates that it is often used a rehabilitative tool.
+Pilates, although will increase your flexibility, is more about working your muscles in a flowed, controlled manner.
+Not to say that Yoga doesn’t!
+The focus is on the movements, being performed with precision and control, and from that it will lead to a much better body.
+It’s from the control and precision of working the ‘core’ muscles in Pilates, that it is often used a rehabilitative tool.
 There isn’t much static work in the Pilates method, it aims to keep your body moving throughout the whole session.

 Which One Is Better?